shraddhagreddy/harvard_cs50_python/lecture5/lec5.md

 - ### sys
     - conatains a whole lot of functionality of the system
     - sys.argv (argument vector) - list of all the words human typed at prompt before enter

+- ### slices
+    - we can slice from the beginning or the end